-LuffShips Ltd (LSL) is a UK business, founded to exploit the gift that nature provides us with for buoyancy from the atmosphere – enabling flotation in the air.
-This natural effect was first used by people 1000s of years ago for small floating lanterns in the sky – a delight to behold continuing today.
+Luffships Ltd (LSL) is a UK business, founded to exploit the gift that nature provides for buoyancy from the atmosphere – enabling flotation in the air.
+This natural ability was first used by people 1000s of years ago for small floating lanterns in the sky, a delight to behold continuing today.
 Even so, please think about their materials’ environmental effect.

-Atmospheric buoyancy, which needs lighter-than-air (LTA) technology to be effective, is a difficult concept for people to understand because the effect on us is so small (hardly noticeable, generally ignored) and doesn’t need power to function.
+Atmospheric buoyancy, which needs lighter-than-air (LTA) technology to be effective, is a difficult concept to understand because the effect on us is so small (hardly noticeable, generally ignored) and doesn’t need power to function.
 It just occurs!

-We wish to enable the benefits of atmospheric flotation in compatible ways, minimising harm to the environment – believing aircraft generally should be that way.
+LSL works to enable the benefits of atmospheric flotation in compatible ways, minimising harm to the environment – believing aircraft generally should be that way.
 After all, our atmosphere is a precious thing supporting life.
 Harmonious, sustainable ways thus are needed.

-We believe that air-currents are a natural way for conveyance to use for air-transport (proven possible by Piccard and Jones) instead of just discharging huge quantities of exhaust products from thirsty power plants pushing through the air every day (as aeroplanes do) gobbling up finite oil resources – leaving problems for generations to come.
+LSL also views air-currents as a natural way for conveyance to use for air-transport (proven possible by Piccard and Jones) instead of just discharging exhaust products from thirsty power plants pushing through the air every day (as aeroplanes do) polluting it while consuming finite oil resources – leaving problems for generations to come.

-Historians tell us that people first took to the air in 1783 – the Montgolfier brothers leading the show with their hot-air aerostat closely followed by Prof. Charles and Robert in a much smaller hydrogen (H2) filled balloon.
+Historians tell us that people first took to the air in 1783 – the Montgolfier brothers, leading the show with their hot-air aerostat, closely followed by Prof Charles and Robert in a much smaller hydrogen (H2) filled balloon.
 These buoyant aircraft still are popular today, considered to be ways for environmentally friendly flight that started the aviation industry.
 Tethered aerostat versions also are widely used buoyant aircraft types fulfilling high aerial-platform duties.

-Whilst hot-air is useful, adopted by most balloon businesses, we are mainly interested in less common but more efficient LTA-gas filled aerostat methods; believed to be the better way for long endurance aircraft.
+Whilst hot-air is useful, adopted by most balloon businesses, LSL is mainly interested in less common but more efficient LTA-gas filled aerostat methods; considered to be the better way for long endurance aircraft providing aeronautical services.

-Airships are a main objective.
-Airships, which are dirigible balloons, first began to appear in the later half of the 1800s, but didn’t attain the merit of being dirigible (able to pursue a particular route) until Santos Dumont with his No. 6 won the Deutsch de la Meurthe prize on 19 Oct 1901 for controlled flight on a particular figure 8 course, which rounded the Eiffel Tower.
+Airships are a main LSL objective.
+They are dirigible types developed from balloons that first began to appear in the latter half of the 1800s.
+Even so, they didn’t attain the merit of being dirigible (able to pursue a particular route) until Santos Dumont with his No. 6 won the Deutsch de la Meurthe prize on 19 Oct 1901 for controlled flight over a set figure 8 course rounding the Eiffel Tower.

-Following principles established much earlier by Jean Baptiste Meusnier (1784), who proposed an elongated aerostat based on similar Charles H2 filled balloon methods to reduce aerodynamic drag (thus making it easier to ply the sky) the achievement was significant.
+Following principles established by Jean Baptiste Meusnier (1784), who proposed an elongated aerostat based on similar Charles H2 filled balloon methods to reduce aerodynamic drag (thus making it easier to ply the sky), Santos Dumont’s achievement was significant.
 Note: Meusnier’s method used internal controlled air inflated or vented flexible ballonets maintaining & holding aerostat form as the H2 contracted or expanded, which Dumont adopted.
 With these and his own ways, Dumont therefore enabled airships for transportation and other useful purposes, which followed.
-The heyday for such airships thus was kicked-off and the gold-rush began.
+The heyday for them thus was kicked-off and the gold-rush began!

 Nobody looked back or asked themselves, “Is it the right way for airships to follow?”

-Count Zeppelin already was ahead of the game, planning rigid-structure aerial-leviathans to help conquer the world.
+Count Zeppelin already was ahead of the game, planning rigid-structure aerial-leviathans to help get around the world.
 What happened?
 Well, by 1940 it was game-over for Zeppelins and the like, leaving just smaller types based on non-rigid aerostat (elongated balloon) principles.

-The reasons the giant airships were abandoned include:
+The reasons for giant rigid airships being abandoned included:

-- Vulnerability as war aircraft – big targets that are slow and ponderous.
+- Vulnerability as war aircraft – big targets that were slow and ponderous.

 - Inability to compete with aeroplanes – fast and agile.